grillbaer/esp32-lora-water-level-meter/README.md

 ## Battery Monitoring

 To monitor the remaining battery voltage, it is fed into another free channel of the ADC using a voltage divider.
 It is powered from the switchable peripherals voltage before the regulator to avoid unnecessary battery drain.
-This causes a voltage loss of 30 to 40 mV which could be (but is not) compensated in the software as well as the resistor deviations.
+The transistor switch causes a voltage loss of 30 to 40 mV which could be (but is not) compensated in the software as well as the resistor deviations.

 ## TODO